-The Kolu is a display of clay dolls depicting Hindu mythological texts, court life, Ratha yatra, wedding, daily life scenes and kitchen utensils.
-Dolls of the married couple made of wood and dressed in colourful clothes called Pattada Gombe is displayed on the Kolu.
+The Kolu is a display of clay dolls depicting Hindu mythological texts, court life, Ratha yatra, wedding, daily life scenes, and kitchen utensils.
+Dolls of the married couple made of wood and dressed in colorful clothes called Pattada Gombe is displayed on the Kolu.

-After the first day of Navaratri pooja, a clay vessel filled with sacred items like rice, coconut etc are placed on the Kolu step.
-Then the items as mentioned in the above paragraph are placed on every step with deities like Goddess Durga, Lord Siva.
-Mahalakshmi, Lord Vishnu, Saraswati etc are placed on the top.
-The Kolu steps are arranged in odd numbers 3,5,7 etc. During the evening the neighbourhood women are invited to view kolu , do bhajans and a small pooja which involves offering food to the gods and goddesses.
+After the first day of Navaratri pooja, a clay vessel filled with sacred items like rice, coconut, etc is placed on the Kolu step.
+Then the items mentioned in the above paragraph are placed on every step with deities like Goddess Durga, Lord Siva.
+Mahalakshmi, Lord Vishnu, Saraswati, etc are placed on the top.
+The Kolu steps are arranged in odd numbers 3,5,7 etc. During the evening the neighborhood women are invited to view kolu, do bhajans, and a small pooja which involves offering food to the gods and goddesses.
 This food is shared with the guest.

-On the 9th day, Saraswati pooja is performed where all the items of knowledge like books, pen, pencil and the tools of work are placed for workship.
+On the 9th day, Saraswati pooja is performed where all the items of knowledge like books, pen, pencil, and the tools of work are placed for the workshop.
 On the 10th day, the Vijayadasami, the victory against evil is achieved.
 The kolu displayed is dismantled after a doll is put to sleep and the clay utensil called Kalasa is moved a little to the north signifying the end of Navratri and beginning of an auspicious new year.

 Navaratri is the most awaited holiday throughout the country.
 Families book tickets months before to avoid the busy booking ques.
 They plan holiday trips to hometowns or take the long-awaited yearly vacations during these 10 days.
-So if you are looking forward to the Navaratri holidays to have a bustling, energizing and colourful vacation, book your Package Tour s with Funday Holidays.
+So if you are looking forward to the Navaratri holidays to have a bustling, energizing, and colorful vacation, book your Package Tour s with Funday Holidays.